Byte Level Research: Website Globalization Research and Consulting

-Analysis of 300 global Web sites from Amazon to Volvo the leaders, the laggards and best practices.
+300 global websites—from Amazon to Volvo—the leaders, the laggards and best practices

 From Apple to GE to Toyota, this valuable report identifies those companies that have developed Web sites that combine global reach with local usability.
 In all, this report rates the Web sites of 300 companies across 22 industry categories.